Filmfare Awards Marathi

-The Filmfare Marathi Awards are presented annually to both artistic and technical excellence of professionals in the Marathi film industry of India.
+The Filmfare Awards Marathi are presented annually to both artistic and technical excellence of professionals in the Marathi film industry of India.
 The ceremony had been sponsored by various private organisations in the past as well as in present provisions.
 During several years in 1990s, a live ceremony was broadcast to television audiences but was later discontinued for unknown reasons.
 In 1963 the awards were extended to Marathi, Tamil, Telugu and Bengali languages.
 The presentation of the awards has been inconsistent throughout its inception.
 Presently, a recorded and edited version of the awards ceremony is televised.

 History

 The awards were first given in 1963 and the ceremony used to be held along with Bollywood Filmfare Awards.
 In 1953, initially recognizing the Hindi film industry.
 In 1963, awards extended to Best Picture in Marathi, Telugu, Tamil and Bengali, for the awards.
 In 1974, the awards were extended to Best Actor, Best Actress and Best Director categories.

 Mazha Hoshil Ka was the first movie to win the award for Best Film.